IrenaW2/correkt/README.md

 python3 manage.py runserver
 ```

-You will need our ML files to get outputs.
+You will need ML files to get outputs.
 Please ask your team leaders for them.